Results of our Programs

 This rigorous assessment process is essential in proving the impact of our work to our funders, but even more importantly, leads to continual evaluation and improvement of these programs for our students.

 Writing Skills: More than 600 student stories were scored utilizing our writing rubric.
-Results demonstrate that 83% of students have a significant increase in their writing skills over the course of the residency.
+Results demonstrate that 80% of students have a significant increase in their writing skills over the course of the residency.
+77% of students demonstrated increased knowledge of story structures.

 Engagement: In a typical PML classroom, on average a one-on-one interaction with a student happens every 2 1/2 minutes, a hand is raised every minute, group laughter occurs every 4 minutes, and applause happens every 6 minutes.

-Self-Esteem & Confidence: 87% of teachers report increase in their students’ confidence in self-expression.
-96% of students report they feel happy, smart, funny, talented, or proud while writing post-residency.
+Self-Esteem & Confidence: 100% of teachers report increase in their students’ confidence in self-expression.
+91% of students report that PlayMakers Lab was fun post-residency.